 Subject to certain limits, students may claim exemption from modules, or seek to demonstrate that they meet the entry requirements for a course, on the basis of the accreditation of prior experiential learning (APEL) as distinct from certificated learning.
 The University has approved a policy and guiding principles to support faculties in considering such claims.

 The University generally uses percentage marks to record student performance.
 There are standard pass marks for modules - 40% in undergraduate levels and 50% in postgraduate level 7.
 There are standard classification bands for Honours degrees and in other awards grade bands of Commendation (60%), Distinction (70%) are used with the Pass standard set at 40% in undergraduate awards and 50% in postgraduate awards.
 The Commendation band was introduced from 2015 intake in postgraduate courses and the Distinction in non-Honours undergraduate courses from 2009/10.
 These are published in regulations.

 A pass in a module is defined as the achievement of the overall pass mark, with a minimum mark of not less than 5% below this threshold in each assessment element where a module is assessed by a combination of coursework and examination.
 In undergraduate modules, students must achieve an overall mark of 40% with a minimum of 35% in each element; an overall mark of 50% with a minimum mark of 45% in each element is required for level 7 modules.

-Course/subject committees have the option of specifying in regulations a requirement for the threshold standard to be achieved in each element or in all or specified components of each assessment element.
+Course/subject committees have the option of specifying in regulations a requirement for the threshold standard to be achieved in each assessment element or in all or specified components of each element.
 Assessment elements are defined as the two forms of assessment of a module, coursework and examination.
-The element may comprise a number of components.
+An element may comprise a number of components.